Now Enrolling for Adult, Adolescent, and Parent Programs!

 (50 minutes each)

-One time per month with a DBT-trained therapist, the adolescent client and their caregivers (additional frequency is determined with therapist).
+These sessions are held one time per month with a DBT-trained therapist, the adolescent client and their caregivers (additional frequency is determined with therapist).

 Weekly Attendance in Multi-Family DBT Skills Groups